Stabilizer R\'enyi Entropy and its Transition in the Coupled Sachdev-Ye-Kitaev Model

 We conclude with a few remarks on future directions.
 First, the path-integral representation introduced here, employing auxiliary spins and fermionic SWAP operations, provides a versatile tool that can be applied to other interacting systems, including higher-dimensional SYK models and systems undergoing non-equilibrium dynamics.
 Second, it would be interesting to study the transitions of the stabilizer R\'enyi entropy from a holographic perspective and explore possible connections to replica wormholes, whose SYK counterparts also arise from first-order transitions with distinct Green’s function structures~\cite{Chen:2020wiq}.
 Finally, it remains an open question whether similar transitions appear in other measures of quantum magic, such as mana.
 We leave these explorations for future work.

 \textit{Acknowledgement.} We thank Langxuan Chen, Yingfei Gu, Haolin Jiang, Zeyu Liu, Yuzhi Tong, and Zhao-Yi Zeng for helpful discussions.
-This project is supported by the NSFC under grant 12374477, the Shanghai Rising-Star Program under grant number 24QA2700300, and the Innovation Program for Quantum Science and Technology 2024ZD0300101.
+This project is supported by the NSFC under grant 12374477, the Shanghai Rising-Star Program under grant number 24QA2700300, and the Quantum Science and Technology-National Science and Technology Major Project 2024ZD0300101.

 \ifarXiv \foreach \x in {1,...,\numbersupplementpages} {

 \includepdf[pages={\x,{}}]{\supplementfilename} } \fi